How to Enter an Aintree Sprint

 You don’t have to be in a championship to take part.
 See our Event Calendar for a list of clubs whose members are invited to our events.

-Unfortunately, due to the ever increasing cost of staging events and the significant lack of competitors since the pandemic, every Aintree sprint since 2019 has failed to break even financially.
-We have relectantly decided to run just two Aintree sprints in 2025 (May and September).
-In place of the June sprint, we shall run a third test/track day as we try to reduce our losses.
-We hope this will enable us to preserve the use of the historic Aintree venue for motorsport.
+Unfortunately, due to the ever-increasing cost of staging events and the significant lack of competitors since the pandemic, every Aintree sprint since 2019 has failed to break even financially.
+We are running just two Aintree sprints in 2026 (May and September).
+We used to run a third sprint (June), but we have replaced it with another test/track day to reduce our losses.
+We hope this will enable us to preserve the historic Aintree venue for motorsport.

 To keep motorsport alive at Aintree, we need your support more than ever.
 Use it or lose it!